nora-alshareef/ActivityLogger/readme.md

     [IsCancelled] BIT NOT NULL DEFAULT 0
 )
 ```
+### Using the IsCancelled Flag
+The IsCancelled flag is used to indicate whether an operation was cancelled.
+This could be due to various reasons such as a timeout, a manual cancellation, or an OperationCanceledException being thrown.

 ### Stored Procedures
 Ensure you have the following stored procedures in your database: